d-bl/MAE-gf/docs/spiders.md

 ## Stacked spiders
 [Another][T-SA1] ground can be obtained using the corresponding <span class="elem">checkers-matrix</span>, but set the tiling parameter to <span class="elem">brick</span>.

-## Building Spiders
-Adding legs to a spider is the equivalent of adding a ring to it.
-So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.
-For the complete scheme's we chose to connect the spiders diagonaly.
-Of course, connecting with a horizontal line will also work.
-For the spiders in a square, the connection between spider and square has to be horizontal.

-Torchon spiders looks like this:
-![spider generator trad][pic-gen]
-Spiders with an eye look like this:
-![spider generator eye][pic-gon]

 ***
 [math-page]: https://maetempels.github.io/MAE-gf/docs/maths#spider-formulas